Stephen Stills 2

 Stephen Stills 2 is the second solo album by Stephen Stills, released on Atlantic Records in 1971.
 It peaked at number eight on the Billboard 200 and was certified as a gold record by the RIAA.
-Two singles were released from the album, both just missing the Top 40 on the Billboard Hot 100 chart: "Change Partners" peaked at number 43; while "Marianne" peaked at number 42.
+Two singles were released from the album, both just missing the Top 40 on the Billboard Hot 100 chart: "Change Partners" peaked at number 43, while "Marianne" peaked at number 42.

 Background and recording

-After the break up of CSNY, being busted on a swathe of possession charges, overdosing on pills, and his loss of Rita Coolidge to Graham Nash, Stills became extremely prolific and wrote and recorded 23 songs for this album.
+After the break up of CSNY, being busted on a swath of possession charges, overdosing on pills, and his loss of Rita Coolidge to Graham Nash, Stills became extremely prolific and wrote and recorded 23 songs for this album.
 It was originally intended to be a double album that included songs such as "Johnny's Garden", "Love Story", "So Begins the Task", "The Treasure", "Colorado", "Fallen Eagle", and "Rock and Roll Crazies".
 However, Atlantic executive Ahmet Ertegun insisted it be a single album.

 Stills was influenced by the recent success of bands with horn sections, including Chicago, and Blood, Sweat, & Tears, and introduced the Memphis Horns on this album and the tour to support, despite its mixed reaction from fans.

 This was the first album he recorded at Criteria Studios in Miami from February to March 1971 with the Albert Brothers, who he used for the majority of his 1970s work.
 Ahmet Ertegun had suggested Miami as to get away from all the drama on the West Coast.
 Stills started work on the album while his first album had only just been released a month prior.
 This album was released only six months after his first album.

 It was during this time that Stills would hold marathon recording sessions for three months while recording the album, employing two teams of studio engineers working shifts around the clock just to keep up with him.
-Jerry Garcia recalled Stills flew him to Miami for a week to record pedal steel on "Change Partners" saying "I did sessions at the weirdest hours... the way he worked in the studio was totally crazy, but at the time he was really happening.
+Jerry Garcia recalled that Stills flew him to Miami for a week to record pedal steel on "Change Partners" saying "I did sessions at the weirdest hours... the way he worked in the studio was totally crazy, but at the time he was really happening.
 He just accumulated endless tracks."
 Engineer Howard Albert recalled "he turned up to his very first session at 2 am on the very night he landed in town.
 We didn't know he was coming and we were in the middle of making a Johnny Winter album.
 Lucky for us, there were two of us because Stephen wanted to start straight away".